fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 For further explanation we will note some points regarding the word "Sirat".
 "Sirat" literally means way and path and what is meant by the term "Al-Siratul Mustaqim" that is mentioned in some Quranic verses is the right and straight path of guidance in this world that if one follows, will also remain on in the hereafter, and that if he strays from in this world, will stray from in the hereafter likewise.

 People will need to cross the bridge (Sirat) that lays above Jahannam (hell).
 Those who were rightheous believers will cross the bridge and enter Paradise.
 Those who were unreighteous disbelievers in this life will fall and the hellfire will take them.

+There is a hadith that says the Sirat bridge will be placed over Jahannam, which may indicate that the bridge will appear at some point in time during The Day of Judgement.

 The Prophet Muhammad ﷺ   is waiting on the other side of Sirat with a cup of water from his fountain (Kawthar).